Konamiman/Nextor/docs/Nextor 3.0 Driver Migration Guide.md

     db "IDE slave device",0
 ```

-The exact offsets (20, 44, 54) are of course specific to the Sunrise IDE driver's `DEV_INFO` layout; adjust them to whatever fixed layout your own routine produces.
-If your `DEV_INFO` already wrote strings of known length, the wrapper gets simpler; the pattern to keep is: **scratch buffer, zero-terminate, `jp OUTPUT_STRING`**.

-Resist the temptation to shortcut the zero-length buffer case (`D=0`) at the top of the routine: the new API gives that case a specific meaning, namely "tell me whether this string exists without retrieving it", and the required answer is `RESULT_TRUNCATED_STRING` if it does exist and `RESULT_NOT_IMPLEMENTED` if it doesn't.
-An early `xor a / ret` would report success for strings the driver can't provide at all.
-Letting the request flow through the normal path gets this right for free, since `OUTPUT_STRING` returns `RESULT_TRUNCATED_STRING` for a zero-length buffer without writing anything to it (and, one byte later, it also returns it for `D=1`, where only the terminator fits).
+One last thing: resist the temptation to shortcut the zero-length buffer case (`D=0`) at the top of the routine.
+The new API gives that case a specific meaning, namely "tell me whether this string exists without retrieving it", and the required answer is `RESULT_TRUNCATED_STRING` if it does exist and `RESULT_NOT_IMPLEMENTED` if it doesn't; an early `xor a / ret` would report success for strings the driver can't provide at all.
+Letting the request flow through the normal path gets this right for free, since `OUTPUT_STRING` returns `RESULT_TRUNCATED_STRING` for a zero-length buffer without writing anything to it (and also for `D=1`, where only the terminator fits).

 ### 3.9.
 Adapt the extended BIOS handler